 Tapestry Masterclass with Marie Cook: Develop and Strengthen your Woven Voice.
 August 8th to coincide with the opening the Kate Derum Award announcement evening.
 Details from www.austapestry.com.au

 Fed Square Activities PAPERCRAFTS@ THE NOOK.The new venue, The Nook, is being specially set up in the Atrium at Federation Square, Melbourne for groups.
-Papermakers of Victoria sessions started in March, and are held on the second Thursday of each month from 11am – 1pm.
+Papermakers of Victoria sessions are held on the second Thursday of each month from 11am – 1pm.
 There will be demonstrations and the public is welcome to observe, to participate and to ask questions.

 LOLO GREENO.
 Lola Greeno: Cultural Jewels is the eighth in The Australian Design Centre’s Living Treasures: Masters of Australian Craft series.
 Greeno is a shell worker and artist from Tasmania, whose career spans 30 years.
 She is an award winning talent in shell-working and the exhibition includes 50 highly visual and textural works, each uniquely championing the traditions and culture of the Indigenous women of Tasmania’s Cape Barren and Flinders Islands.
 Mornington Peninsula Regional Gallery, VIC from 8 Feb – 15 Apr 2018.

-The next Members’ Exhibition from The Embroiderers Guild Victoria will be EBB & FLOW on from 7-21 October, 2017.
-The Challenge theme is Take a Shell – conditions of entry to be posted on the Guild’s website. www.embroiderersguildvic.org
+The next Members’ Exhibition from The Embroiderers Guild Victoria will be EBB & FLOW, on from 7-21 October, 2017.
+The Challenge theme is Take a Shell.
+Exhibition location: Embroidery House, 170 Wattletree Road, Malvern (Swanston Street tram 5 from City to Stop 46).
+The gallery is open daily from 10am-4pm.
+Phone (03) 9509.2222. www.embroiderersguildvic.org

 AQIPP (Australian Quilts in Public Places) competition titled REFLECTION.
 The accepted quilts will be shown from 16 November to 21 December 2017 at Artspace, Box Hill Town Hall, Box Hill, Melbourne.
 More information from www.australianquiltersassociation.com